strawberry-labs/chatterbox-onnx-web/README.md

 ## Available Emotion Tags

-The following paralinguistic tags are supported:
+The following paralinguistic tags are supported.
+Simply click the tag buttons in the UI or type them directly into your text:

 **Emotions:** `[angry]`, `[fear]`, `[surprised]`, `[happy]`, `[crying]`, `[dramatic]`, `[sarcastic]`